walker-617/Sign-language-detection/README.md

 ## OVERVIEW

 This project is a web application that detects American Sign Language (ASL) gestures using TensorFlow.js.
-The application is built with React for the frontend, Node.js for the backend, and TensorFlow.js for real-time sign language detection.
+The application is built with React for the front end, and TensorFlow.js for real-time sign language detection.

 ## PREREQUISITES
 Before running the application, make sure you have the following installed: